How to Make Over Easy Eggs

 Over easy eggs are fried eggs that are cooked on both sides, with the white fully set and the yolks runny.
 The egg is cracked into a hot pan, cooked until the white is just set, then carefully flipped and cooked briefly on the other side.

-What’s the difference between over easy versus sunny side up eggs?
+What’s the difference between over easy and sunny side up eggs?

 The main difference between over easy eggs and sunny side up eggs is that sunny side up eggs are only cooked on one side.
 In sunny side up eggs, the white is fully set while the yolk remains completely runny and is not flipped during cooking.
 Over-easy eggs are flipped to cook briefly on the second side.